holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/02_emoji_pics/lesson_plan.md

     - Do all of Problem 1, Section 1 (before running the program) together
     - Go!
 - Break
-- When come back, talk about RGB and Grayscale
+- When come back, talk about RGB and grayscale
 - Go!
 - Cool final trick
     - Copy B/W data into a text file